j-marjanovic/j-marjanovic.github.io/content/20150118-iCE40-programmer-Raspberry-Pi.md

 <script src="https://gist.github.com/j-marjanovic/cb271e861d279a31775d.js"></script>

-This is the output (well, the real output it the board which blinks the LEDs while the DONE led is lit):
+This is the output (well, the real output it is the configured board which blinks the LEDs while the DONE led is lit):

 	:::shell-session